How Gas Chromatographs Work & How We Save You Time & Money

-- Leasing eliminates the upfront cost of buying equipment and instead allows for more manageable payments over time
+- Eliminates the upfront cost of purchasing equipment by spreading its cost over time

-- All the administrative work associated with instrument procurement and maintenance is completed by us
+- Expedites the administrative work needed for instrument procurement and logistics

-- Saving money with our program allows labs to reinvest in their core business and operations (staffing, inventory, marketing/sales, etc.)
+- Conserves working capital, enabling you to reinvest in your core business and operations (staffing, inventory, marketing/sales, etc.)

 *Please consult your tax advisor to determine the full tax implications of leasing equipment.